501 STUDENT ATTENDANCE

 Open enrollment requests into the school district will not be approved if insufficient classroom space exists.
 Open enrollment requests into the school district will also not be approved for students who have been suspended or expelled by the administration or the board of the school district the student is or was attending until the student has been reinstated into the school district from which the student was suspended or expelled.
 Once the student is reinstated, the student's open enrollment request will be considered in the same manner as other open enrollment requests provided the required timelines are met.

-Generally, students in grades nine through twelve open enrolling into the school district will not be eligible for participation in interscholastic athletics, at the varsity level, during the first ninety days of open enrollment into the school district.
+Students in grades nine through twelve open enrolling into the school district will be eligible for participation in interscholastic athletics, at the varsity level.

 An open enrollment request into the school district from parents of a special education student is reviewed on a case-by-case basis.
 The determining factors for approval of such an open enrollment request will be whether the special education program available in the school district is appropriate for the student's needs and whether the enrollment of the special education student will cause the class size to exceed the maximum allowed.
 The area education agency director of special education serving the school district will determine whether the program is appropriate.
 The special education student will remain in the sending district until the final determination is made.